peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 DS and NS update requests from the domain owner via an authenticated out-of-band channel (such as EPP [@!RFC5730]), irrespective of the rise of automated delegation maintenance.
+Availability of such an interface also enables recovery from a situation where the private key is no longer available for signing the CDS/CDNSKEY or CSYNC records in the child zone.

 # Acknowledgments